THE BELL & HOWELL 2709

 Source: U.S. Patent and Trademark Office

-Footage (Veeder) counter (earlier model)
+Footage (Veeder) counter (earlier production)

-Footage (Veeder) counter (later model)
+Footage (Veeder) counter (later production)

 Ultra-Speed Attachment (high-speed movement)